 The Human Rights Campaign Foundation is the public charity component of the Human Rights Campaign (HRC), the nation’s largest LGBT activism organization and a prominent force in Democratic Party politics and left-of-center advocacy.
 Together with its affiliated HRC Political Action Committee PAC, and Human Rights Campaign Equality Votes super PAC, the HRC organizations are nicknamed “Gay, Inc.” for their financial resources, relationships with powerful politicians and corporations, and leading role in Democratic Party politics and left-leaning activism.

-Under the leadership of its current president, Chad Griffin, the HRC Foundation has leveraged the HRC’s position as the de-facto “representative” of the LGBT community to pressure major corporations, law firms, hospitals, and local governments into implementing and expanding pro-LGBT policies, financially supporting HRC and withdrawing support from conservative and faith-based organizations through implicit threats of low scores on its Corporate Equality Index, Healthcare Equality Index, and Municipal Equality Index “scorecards.”
+Under the leadership of its former president, Chad Griffin, the HRC Foundation leveraged the HRC’s position as the de-facto “representative” of the LGBT community to pressure major corporations, law firms, hospitals, and local governments into implementing and expanding pro-LGBT policies, financially supporting HRC and withdrawing support from conservative and faith-based organizations through implicit threats of low scores on its Corporate Equality Index, Healthcare Equality Index, and Municipal Equality Index “scorecards.”

 History and Leadership